patompa/pubsubchannel/README.md

 pubsubchannel
 =============

-A Hosted Publish Subscribe Event Channel on Google App Engine using Channels
+A Hosted Publish Subscribe Event Channel on Google App Engine using the Channel and TaskQueue APIs

 Javascript Frontend
 -------